bioinformatics-centre/BayesTyper/README.md

    3. Combine variant sets: `bayesTyperTools combine -o bayesTyper_input -v gatk:sample_1_gatk_norm.vcf,gatk:sample_2_gatk_norm.vcf,gatk:sample_3_gatk_norm.vcf,varDB:SNP_dbSNP150common_SV_1000g_dbSNP150all_GDK_GoNL_GTEx_GRCh38.vcf`
       * The contig fields in the headers need to be identical between variant sets and the variants sorted in the same order as the fields.
+      * **IMPORTANT:* The variant input must contain simple variants (SNPs and short indels).
+These can be obtained by first running a standard tool like GATK, Platypus or Freebayes

 3. Genotype variants
+   **IMPORTANT:** If you want to run BayesTyper on 30 samples or more, you should run BayesTyper in batches of 30 samples or less but using the **full** set of variants (i.e. across all individuals)
    1. Prepare sample information: Create tsv file with one sample per row with columns \<sample_id\>, \<sex\> and \<path_to_kmc3_output\> ([example](http://people.binf.ku.dk/~lassemaretty/bayesTyper/bt_samples_example.tsv))

    2. Run BayesTyper: `bayesTyper -o integrated_calls -s samples.tsv -v bayesTyper_input.vcf -g hg38.fa -p <threads> > bayesTyper_log.txt`